dustinsand/hex-arch-kotlin-spring-boot/README.md

-# Hexagonal Architecture (aka Ports and Adapters) and DDD
+# Hexagonal Architecture (aka Ports and Adapters) / Clean Architecture / DDD

 “Create your application to work without either a UI or a database so you can run automated regression-tests against the application, work when the database becomes unavailable, and link applications together without any user involvement.”  –Alistair Cockburn

 Personally I've used hexagonal architectures with DDD for years because it matches how I reason about designing applications.
 However, I'm not aware of a "standard" project structure for JVM micro services which other engineers are also familiar with so this is my interpretation.
 If a canonical project structure exists, please let me know.
 I've seen a different interpretation of project structures from each engineer I've learned this architecture from.

 Thank you to all the engineers who have shared their knowledge on this topic.
 This project is a derivative of their work mentioned in the references.
-If you are not familiar with this architecture, please review the references first.
+If you are not familiar with these architectures, please review the references first.

 # Project Description

 Used to explain the project structure for a micro service using a hexagonal architecture with Kotlin and Spring Boot.
 The sample code is intentionally simple in order to focus on how to structure the packages for a hexagonal architecture.

+# Objective of these Architectures

+* Independent of Frameworks.
+The architecture does not depend on the existence of some library of feature laden software.
+This allows you to use such frameworks as tools, rather than having to cram your system into their limited constraints.
+* Testable.
+The business rules can be tested without the UI, Database, Web Server, or any other external element.
+* Independent of UI.
+The UI can change easily, without changing the rest of the system.
+A Web UI could be replaced with a console UI, for example, without changing the business rules.
+* Independent of Database.
+You can swap out Oracle or SQL Server, for Mongo, BigTable, CouchDB, or something else.
+Your business rules are not bound to the database.
+* Independent of any external agency.
+In fact your business rules simply don’t know anything at all about the outside world.

 # Flow
 Outer layers depend on inner layers.
 Inner layers expose interfaces that outer layers must adapt to and implement.
 This form of dependency inversion protects the integrity of the domain and application layers.